 We offer training on various topics related to scientific publishing.
-This can be in the form of a workshop (from 3 hours to 3 days), a series of workshops or an online course.
+This can be in the form of a workshop (from 3 hours to over 3 days), a series of workshops or an online course.

 Training can be tailored to your needs, with varying numbers of participants and types of exercise.

 Workshops often include individual feedback on writing (such as an abstract) written by participants, either beforehand, during the workshop or between parts of a workshop that spreads over several weeks.
 We can quickly spot how writing can be improved and give constructive, supportive comments to help participants to improve them.
 This feedback can be done by the trainer or can also include feedback at a distance by freelance editors.

 Participants and organisers love these workshops – see the testimonials we have received.
 See also our values, which underlie everything we do.

 Do you run a researcher development programme?
 Contact us to discuss how Cofactor’s workshops on writing and publishing could enhance the programme you provide to science, technology, engineering and medicine (STEM) PhD students or research staff.

 Would you like to attend a Cofactor workshop?
 Suggest one to your university’s researcher development training coordinator or contact us.
 We don’t currently run any open workshops, but we might in the future, so let us know if you’d be interested.